cogtoolslab/compositional-abstractions/behavioral_experiments/README.md

 ### Iterations:

 #### Livetest0 (n=1 on 6/24/2020):
-* 3 towers, 12 trials, each scene repeated twice
+* 3 towers (C, arch, L), 12 trials and practice trial, each scene repeated twice
 * two dominoes (1 vertical, 1 horizontal)
 * must get perfect practice trial to proceed
 * Bugs:
   * bonus needs to be doubled
   * practice trials should not be added to cumulative score

 #### Livetest1:
 * remove practice trials from cumulative score